eugli/udacity-deep-reinforcement-learning/p2_continuous-control/REPORT.md

 #### Model Architecture

-The actor (and the actor target) network uses 3 fully-connected layers:
+The actor (and the actor target) network uses 3 fully-connected layers and 3 batch normalization layers:

+- batch_norm -> state_size
 - state_size -> 128 -> ReLU
+- batch_norm -> 128
 - 128 -> 128 -> ReLU
+- batch_norm -> 128
 - 128 -> action_size -> tanh

-The critic (and the critic target) network uses 3 fully-connected layers:
+The critic (and the critic target) network uses 3 fully-connected layers and 1 batch normalization layer:

 -   state_size -> 128 -> ReLU
+-   batch_norm -> 128
 -   128 + action_size -> 128 -> ReLU
 -   128 -> 1

+The batch normalization layers helps restandardize the input into each fully-connected layer, reducing the internal covariate shift between layers and thus improving training speed.

 A convolutional net is not used as the agent does not learn directly from the pixels of the environment but a prepared vector of relevant information.